youpg/fox_game_simulation/README.md

 2. Clone this repository: ```git clone https://github.com/youpg/fox_game_simulation.git```
 3. Navigate to the project directory: ```cd fox_game_simulation```
 5. Run the program: ```cargo run --release```
-6. Enter the number of games to simulate when the program asks.
+6. Enter the number of games to simulate when the program asks and press enter.

 ## Results